daisukelab/metric_learning/README.md

-# Metric Learning Application System Development Resource
+# Metric Learning Application Development Resource

 This repository is a work in progress, currently focusing on __Deep Mmetric Learning__ and contains notebooks for: